 This seems like such a great idea.
 And in some ways it really is.
-There are downsides too; there always are.
+Although, there are downsides too; there always is.
 Let's take a closer look at this one.

 I was pretty surprised to discover that the process of turning plastic bottles into fabric is not as complex or resource heavy as I expected.
 This is another big plus.
 Basically, the plastic is cleaned, heated, passed through a spinneret (spiders and silkworms have spinnerets but in this case it's a plate with holes through which the polyester is passed, turning it into something like yarn), wound up and then crimped.
 This makes it kind of fluffy, and who doesn't love just the right amount of fluffy!
 Finally it is baled, dyed and knitted or woven into fabric.
 Compared to some of the other fibres used for clothing, it's quite a simple process with a pretty limited amount of water required and with little waste.
 When you consider that the fabric can be recycled almost indefinitely into new products it's a resource with a lot of potential.